codingwithjen/eshop/README.md

 Here’s a list of my stretch goals while building this application.
 I do intend on adding more to the eShop website and I plan on constantly updating goals as provided by my mentor or myself:

-- [x]  Fake payment through "third-party"
+- [x]  Fake payment through "third-party" aka, PayPal or Credit Card
+- [x]  Fake order confirmation or orders page
+- [x]  Fake customer reviews
 - [ ]  Admin to fulfill order status to paid, or in progress...
 - [ ]  Or Stripe Payment feature
-- [x]  Fake order confirmation or orders page
-- [x]  Fake customer reviews
 - [ ]  Admin access to edit or add products, or edit/add users in the database
 - [ ]  Pagination to sale items, new arrivals, etc.
 - [ ]  Verification for new registered users and reset password via email reset only